* means state champion.

 http://www.uni-klu.ac.at/users/gossimit/chess.htm

-Game collections with an emphasis on games and positions from books
+Game collections with an emphasis on games and positions from

 Gambit Download Page